uport-project/veramo-website/docs/react_native_tutorials/react_native_1_setup_identifiers.md

 // This implements `IKeyManager` import { KeyManager } from '@veramo/key-manager'

-// This plugin allows us to create and manage `did:ethr` DIDs. (used by DIDManager) import { EthrDIDProvider } from '@veramo/did-provider-ethr'
+// This plugin allows us to create and manage `did:peer` DIDs (used by DIDManager) import { PeerDIDProvider } from '@veramo/did-provider-peer'

 // A key management system that uses a local database to store keys (used by KeyManager) import { KeyManagementSystem, SecretBox } from '@veramo/kms-local'